Aseim99/Aseim99/README.md

 - 👋 Hi, I’m @Aseim99.
 I quit my high paying daily job which was killing me from inside to start a new career (own startup) in games and software development.
-- 👀 I’m interested in Games development, Softwares development and ML, AI models (financial markets) development.
+- 👀 I’m interested in Games development, Softwares development and ML, AI models development.
 - 🌱 I’m currently learning C Sharp and have created two games already on android and iOS (using Unity).

 <!---